A Short Fairy Tale Retelling

 She smiles.
 “Of course.”

-I give her smile a kiss.
+I give her a smile and a kiss.
 Something, I admit, I’ve wanted to do since the first moment I saw her in the ballroom.
-The awful daughters gasp and Buffins’ cries in protest but I ignore them all.
+The awful daughters gasp and Buffins cries in protest but I ignore them all.
 I’m going to live happily ever after.